sign in

 Sentence Possible translation

-I find the dog beautiful. mi se melbi lo gerku ku
+I find the dog beautiful. mi se melbi lo gerku

-I taught about dog species. mi ctuca fo lo se gerku ku
+I taught about dog species. mi ctuca fo lo se gerku

 Practice